davidnsw/Self-healing-of-ECC/index.md

 ![image-20220321043910940](https://raw.githubusercontent.com/davidnsw/2020images/1a34dc602c2c8e89389af373aad3812bc3e2eea1/Rsqure.png)

-Average R 2 for performance of self-healing of ECC on all machine learn- ing models
+Average R 2 for performance of self-healing of ECC on all machine learning models

+The comparative analysis showed all 13 models came with expected accuracy and predictability.
+The BPNN model was prominent in the individual models in terms of forecast error, Root Mean Square Error (RMSE) and accuracy, R 2 .
+Stacking model was superior to all other individual or ensemble models on the basis of all three performance measures.